bsamek/evergreen-wiki/Parameterized-Builds.md

 Can parameters be changed after a patch is finalized?

-* No, parameters are **not configurable** after the patch is finalized (i.e. after Schedule Patch is pressed, or `--finalize` is used when creating the patch from the CLI.
+* No, parameters are **not configurable** after the patch is finalized (i.e. after Schedule Patch is pressed, or `--finalize` is used when creating the patch from the CLI).

 There's another feature I'd like for parameters that doesn't exist.
 What should I do?